Skip to main content

 Nearly every option that follows can be set without editing files by hand.

-The differenceBigger and differenceSmaller filters provide a way to measure how much one ledger value has changed relative to another, expressed as a percentage.
-The underlying calculation is typically:
+The differenceBigger and differenceSmaller filters measure how much one ledger value has changed relative to another, expressed as a percentage.
+The calculation is typically:

 Percentage Difference = ((Value of Ledger Key 2 - Value of Ledger Key 1) / abs(Value of Ledger Key 1)) * 100

-These filters are used in AutoConfig jobs that process existing pairs (e.g., manageOverrides).
+These filters are used in AutoConfig jobs that process existing pairs (for example, manageOverrides).

 1. filterType: "differenceBigger"